nots1dd/Hydraware/README.md

     -Global reach: Expanding beyond a single location to serve users in various regions with diverse water challenges.
     -Additional features: Integrating features like water quality analysis, personalized water-saving recommendations, and gamification elements to encourage sustainable habits.
     -Partnerships: Collaborating with water conservation organizations, educational institutions, and businesses to promote responsible water use.
+    -Core features: 1.
+Machine Learning equipped system to predict freshwater supply in a particular region through local hydrological organisations data
+                    2. Multilingual support to ensure the reachability of the app to non-native English speakers
+                    3. Set up of SOS emergency helpline numbers with the partnership of local authorities and services
+                    4. Setting up an easy-to-access information window of all freshwater suppliers in an area with their contact details

 ## Social impact: